metaplex-foundation/developer-hub/src/pages/token-metadata/burn.md

 - **Authority**: The signer that authorizes the burn.
 Typically, this is the owner of the NFT but note that certain delegated authorities can also burn Nftss on behalf of the owner as discussed in the "[Delegated Authorities](/token-metadata/delegates)" page.
 - **Token Owner**: The public key of the current owner of the NFT.
 - **Token Standard**: The standard of the NFT being burnt.
-This instruction works for all Token Standards in order to provide a unified interface for burning Nfts.
-That being said, it is worth noting that non-programmable Nfts can be burnt using the **Burn** instruction of the SPL Token program directly.
+This instruction works for all Token Standards in order to provide a unified interface for burning NFTs.
+That being said, it is worth noting that non-programmable NFTs can be burnt using the **Burn** instruction of the SPL Token program directly.

 The exact accounts closed by the **Burn** instruction depend on the Token Standard of the NFT being burnt.
 Here's a table that summarizes the accounts for each Token Standard: